gerryster/rails4-v3-sourcemaps/README.md

 # SASS Version 3 Source Map in Rails

 This application exists to get [version 3 source maps](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit#heading=h.75yo6yoyk7x5) working with SASS in a Rails application.
 I have had no luck with the Rails application.
 Even though I am using a version of the sass gem which supports version 3 source maps, I believe the current problem is that the sass-rails gem lacks support for creating and knowing how to serve the "*.css.map files".
+It looks like a [feature request](https://github.com/rails/sass-rails/issues/130) was created for this against the sass-rails gem but it was closed without being resolved.

 ## Sanity Check